 Up until that point, I hadn’t cried out to God but after seeing that episode of Touched by an Angel, something in me broke and I fell to my knees, looked up and cried out, “God, whatever it takes, please set me free.”
 The very next day, I got arrested and I knew God had come.

 My dad immediately got me out of jail and took me to a detox center.
-I got clean and came home and I asked a woman I had recently met, what church she went to because there was something about her.
+I got clean and came home and I asked a woman I had recently met, what church she went to because there was just something about her like she had peace inside her.
 She invited me to go the next Sunday.

 I walked in Redemption World Outreach Center that Sunday.
 Praise and Worship time started and what I felt, I don’t have the words to explain but tears just starting pouring from my eyes and I knew I belonged there.
 I joined immediately and I started to feel hope and happiness for the first time in a long time.
 But as I said, my deliverance happened in two stages.
 I believe God had me experience Him at church like that so I would have something to hold on to because I had not yet hit my rock bottom and my addiction was about to get even worse.